ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual.md

 > [!Caution]
 >
-> If the user does not perform explicit transaction-ending operations such as COMMIT or ROLLBACK, database memory usage may increase.
+> If users do not perform explicit transaction-ending operation such as COMMIT or ROLLBACK, database memory usage may increase.

 #### Releasing Resources